 You'll need to provide the kindergarten with the written response you receive.

-Children can only get one year of funded kindergarten, so it’s important to think carefully about which year they will start.
+Until Three-year-old Kindergarten has fully rolled out, children can only get one year of funded kindergarten, so it’s important to think carefully about which year they will start.

 There are other types of